etriebe/dnd-randomizer/README.md

 Stochastic, Fantastic! pulls it's data from https://donjon.bin.sh/ with permission from the author.
 Support this amazing website here https://ko-fi.com/donjon

-## Stochastic, Fantastic! is unofficial Fan Content permitted under the Fan Content Policy.
-Not approved/endorsed by Wizards.
-Portions of the materials used are property of Wizards of the Coast. ©Wizards of the Coast LLC.

 ## Fuzzyset.js

 This package is licensed under the Prosperity Public License 3.0.